nathanfaucett/debug/README.md

-Debug.go
+Debugger.go
 =====

-Debug.go is simple debug function that returns a struct for debugging if env's GO_ENVIRONMENT_NAME = Dev or Development
+Debugger.go is simple debug function that returns a struct for debugging if env's GO_ENVIRONMENT_NAME = Dev or Development

 ##Example